crypto-org-chain/chain-docs/docs/protocol/reward-and-punishments.md

     N = N - N % 10000

     N: released coins
-    S: total stakings at current block when reward distribution happens
+    S: total staking at current block when reward distribution happens
     R0: upper bound for the reward rate p.a.
 ```